You’re Not Bad at Mindfulness - Just Misinformed

 What it looks like: Noticing "I always worry about this" or "This is my perfectionist voice again" Why it matters: Metacognitive awareness — thinking about thinking — is the foundation for conscious change

-Traditional mindfulness promise: "Meditate to reduce stress"
+Mainstream mindfulness messaging:: "Meditate to reduce stress"

-BlinkGood reality: "Practice awareness without agenda, and stress often reduces itself"
+BlinkGood reality: "Practice awareness without agenda"

 This isn't just philosophical — it's practical.
 When you're not trying to force your mind into a particular state, you can actually perceive your situation more clearly.
 When you're not judging your emotional experience, you have more mental resources available for problem-solving.